llvm/llvm-archive/clang-tests/gcc-4_2-testsuite/README.txt

     make check-gcc RUNTESTFLAGS=dg.exp=local4.C

 You need to supply the right `testsuite.exp` filename and test name.
+Generally, you want the .exp file which is in the same directory as the individual test you are trying to run.

+You can override the compiler under test using, e.g.:

+    make check-gcc RUNTESTFLAGS=dg.exp=local4.C CC_UNDER_TEST=$(which clang) CXX_UNDER_TEST=$(which clang++)

 TODO